Aidzillafont/Aidzillafont.github.io/_posts/2022-04-18-Student-Performance-Analysis.md

 ## Conclusions

-Where the random forest model did not perfporm as well as hoped we can certianly look to investigate more predictive models in the future.
+Where the random forest model did not perform as well as hoped we can certainly look to investigate more predictive models in the future.

-As for inslights to the data they are summarised by:
+As for insights to the data they are summarised by:

 *   Women score on average higher than men in every subject excluding maths
 *   Group A perform poorly where Group E are on average score the highest
 *   The higher your parents education is the higher yours should be.
-*   Students who recieved a free/reduced lunch performed worse than those who recived a standard lunch.
+*   Students who received a free/reduced lunch performed worse than those who received a standard lunch.
-*   Students who dis a test preparation course performed better in exams.
+*   Students who did a test preparation course performed better in exams.

-We saw these by looking at some barplots using seaborn along with some groupby in pandas
+We saw these by looking at some bar-plots using seaborn along with some groupby in pandas

 If you would like to check out this notebook yourself please take a look at my [github](https://github.com/Aidzillafont/Student-Performace-)